Mastopexy and the Crescent Lift

 - Those with asymmetrical breasts.

-With a mastopexy, doctors can restore your breasts’ former perkiness, firmness, and reshape it into a look that’s tailored to individual proportions.
+With a mastopexy, doctors can restore your breasts’ former perkiness, firmness and reshape them into a look that’s tailored to individual proportions.
 How exactly can surgeons do this, you ask?
-Put simply, surgeons remove excess skin, tighten and reposition the surrounding tissue to give your breasts better, more flattering silhouettes.
+Put, surgeons, remove excess skin, tighten and reposition the surrounding tissue to give your breasts better, more flattering silhouettes.

-It’s a double-win situation for mom, should she choose to elect for it, as mastopexies are often times combined with breast augmentation to improve the breasts’ upper and lower pole fullness.
-Because breast size is inevitably changed during a breast lift, the use of implants can result in a more natural and aesthetically pleasing look with more projection and a rounder look.
+It’s a double-win situation for mom, should she choose to elect for it, as mastopexies are oftentimes combined with breast augmentation to improve the breasts’ upper and lower pole fullness.
+Because breast size is inevitably changed during a breast lift, implants’ use can result in a more natural and aesthetically pleasing look with more projection and a rounder look.

 In the execution of a lift, you and your doctor can discuss and choose a few different techniques.
-Incisions depend mainly on the patient’s current degree of ptosis (how low the nipple is positioned) and the new look they want to go for.
+Incisions depend mainly on the patient’s current ptosis degree (how low the nipple is positioned) and the new look they want to go for.
 It’s not a one-size-fits-all or all-for-one type of deal with incisions.
-In general, the lower your nipple is positioned, the more scars are involved to lift the nipple to the correct location
+In general, the lower your nipple is positioned, the more scars are involved in lifting the nipple to the correct location.

-No matter whom your doctor is or how skilled he/she is, scars simply cannot be helped.
+No matter who your doctor is or how skilled he/she is, they cannot help the scars from forming.
 Crescent cuts leave comparatively smaller and less noticeable scars than other cuts, but they’re used only when a slight advancement is needed or preferred.
-Nipples that are lower positioned will need more incisions in order to advance the nipple and removed the excess skin.
+Nipples that are lower positioned will need more incisions to advance the nipple and remove the excess skin.
 This will be discussed in future articles.